Probing the Limits of Habitability: A Catalog of Rocky Exoplanets in the Habitable Zone: Methods

-To explore which worlds might be at a similar or more advanced stage of evolution, we first compile data from the NASA Exoplanet Archive, where 2056 of 4302 host stars have age estimates, and then supplement the missing values through a literature search for rocky HZ exoplanet hosts.
-Note that many ages are estimated using gyrochronological or isochronal methods based on the slowing spin rate or the star’s properties compared to stellar models, respectively (see discussion).
-For M and K dwarfs, we use gyrochronological estimates over isochronal ones; for G dwarfs, we use isochronal estimates over gyrochronological ones.
-For cases with multiple conflicting age estimates, we report the value from the most recent paper.
+Note that we focus on the HZ limits for Earth-like atmospheres that are dominated by N$_2$-H$_2$O-CO$_2$ here.
+Additional greenhouse gases, such as significant amounts of molecular hydrogen (H$_2$) \cite[e.g.,][]{Stevenson1999, PierrehumbertGaidos2011,ramirez2017}, CH$_4$ \citep{Ramirez2018}, and ZnS \citep{Kopparapu2018} can extend or curtail the outer edge of the HZ, an effect that is not considered in this study, where we focus on atmospheres similar to Earth's.
+Differences in surface pressure and gravity for planets between 0.5 to 5\,M$_{\oplus}$, the mass limit we chose in our analysis, only change the HZ limits by up to 4\% \citep{kopparapu2014} and this effect has, therefore, not been included in our analysis.

-To assess exoplanets' potential for observations, we calculated the transmission spectroscopy metric (TSM) \citep{Kempton2018} for transit observations and the apparent angular separation ($\theta$) and contrast ratio for direct imaging.
-To calculate TSM for planets missing either mass or radius, we use a mass-radius relation of $M~=~0.993\,R^{3.7}$ \citep{Zeng2016} below $2\,R_\oplus$ or $5\,M_\oplus$ and a scale factor of 0.167, and an empirical mass-radius relation for larger planets \citep{Chen2017,Louie2018} following \cite{Kempton2018}.
+To explore which worlds might be at a similar or more advanced stage of evolution compared to life on Earth, we first compile data from the NASA Exoplanet Archive, where 2946 of 6065 exoplanets have age estimates for their host star.
+We then supplement the missing values through a literature search for the final set of rocky HZ exoplanet hosts.
+Two methods are predominantly used to estimate stellar ages: gyrochronological and isochronal age estimates, based on the slowing spin rate or the star’s properties compared to stellar models, respectively.
+Due to cool M stars' extremely long lifespans of 100\,Gyr or more, characteristics such as luminosity, radius, gravitational acceleration, and temperature do not change strongly after entering the main sequence, so isochronal methods are highly inaccurate.
+Thus, for M and K dwarfs' age estimates, we adopt gyrochronological estimates over isochronal ones; for G dwarfs, we use available isochronal estimates over gyrochronological ones.
+However, we note that gyrochronological ages may also be an underestimate, as the potential gravitational influence of exoplanets on their host stars can transfer angular momentum, causing these stars to possibly spin more quickly than a planet-less star of the same age \citep{Maxted2015}.
+For cases with multiple age estimates, we report the value from the most recent papers using our chosen methodology and cite our sources.